Microwave of Death

 A fairly accurate account of when Hack’s reefer habit was at its worst and he became a gigolo to pay for it.
 When he started, he envisioned himself being put up by gorgeous millionairesses but his only clients turned out to be middle-class men who were desperate to hide their homosexuality from their wives.
 The novel became Hack’s biggest seller after Oprah included it in her monthly book club although since his publisher John Kane still owned the profits from the contract Hack originally signed with him, he didn’t see a penny.
 Ironically, he made more money as a gay hooker.

 Originally titled under the title “Sex Nurse,” Hack claims that this is the true story of when he was institutionalized for reefer addiction in 1958.
-He had been in a reefer-induced trance until a kindly nurse brought him out of it with anal sex.
+His story is that he had been in a reefer-induced trance until a kindly nurse brought him out of it with anal sex, although his version is unsubstantiated by evidence and he actually spent most of that year in county jail for indecent exposure.